 Make sure you don’t need to replace it.
 Otherwise, your air purifier won’t help with flu, and it won’t help with pet allergies, either.

 You should still exercise caution when cleaning.
 Below are some tips to consider.

 If you have a HEPA filter that can be cleaned and reinserted, head to your air purifier’s instruction manual for details.
-Each of these washable HEPA filters may necessitate different cleaning processes, so you will want to make sure you do the right thing.
+Each washable HEPA filter may necessitate different cleaning processes, so you will want to ensure you do the right thing.
 Some filters can only be vacuumed, for instance, and not placed in or around water.
 The instructions should lay everything out for you.
-If it does not, feel free to contact the manufacturer for more details via email, a phone call, or through a social network.
+If it does not, feel free to contact the manufacturer for more details via email, a phone call, or a social network.

 HEPA filters are made from a large range of materials, including “coarse glass fibers, coated animal hair, vegetable fibers, synthetic fibers (such as polyester or nylon), synthetic foams, metallic wools, or expanded metals and foils,” according to the EPA.